glenkleidon/DelphiTips/README.md

 # DelphiTips
 Useful Delphi Units which provide full functionality in a single PAS file.

+There are currently 3 units available:
+  + DUnitm - A test framework
+  + MultiPageImage - Support for Multipage Tif in Standard Delphi TImage.
+  + Record Utils - JSON, XML, Value-Pair Type serializer/deserializer for Record types

 ## DUnitm - Mini Test Framework
 The [Mini Test framework](https://github.com/glenkleidon/DelphiTips/wiki/DUnitm---Mini-Test-Framework) is a light-weight unit testing framework which simply requires that you include the single MiniTestFrameWork.pas in a console app, and start testing your code.